Skip to main content

 Which services does the CoP apply to?

-2.3 The CoP only applies to those services that are regulated under the 2016 Act.
+2.3 The CoP applies to the services we regulated as set out in 1.4.
 These are:

 3. Rights-based approach to inspection